WeCanCodeIT/WCCI-Fall-2017-CLE/Week7/Git.md

 ### To Switch Branches
 - `git checkout` is the code we use to switch from one branch to another.
 Example: `git checkout master` from `testBranch`.
 - When you switch a branch, Visual Studio will try to revert back your code wherever the code was when the branch was intitiated.

+### Command to use sparingly
+- `git push origin --all` will push all of your branches to Github.
+Use sparingly because you don't want to be pushing non-functional branches and you don't want all of the members of your team to have to delete the bad branches.